sahrohit/pracharya/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+Distributed under the GNU GPL-3 License.
+See `LICENSE` for more information.